tknerr/linus-kitchen/README.md

 ![Linus' Kitchen Screenshot](https://raw.github.com/tknerr/linus-kitchen/master/linus_kitchen.png)

-Yes, it is being set up with Vagrant and Chef, so it's a bit meta...

 It is based on the [Zuehlke/linux-developer-vm](https://github.com/Zuehlke/linux-developer-vm) template, and also the Linux based equivalent of [Bill's Kitchen](https://github.com/tknerr/bills-kitchen) (which explains the name).

 ## What's included?